ksator/netbox_automation/README.md

 The script [**generate_vars_for_jinja_from_netbox.py**](generate_vars_for_jinja_from_netbox.py) generates yaml files for jinja templates and ansible playbooks from Netbox API.

+There is no variable available:
 ```
 # ls host_vars
 ls: cannot access 'host_vars': No such file or directory
 ```

+Generate the variables:
 ```
 # python generate_vars_for_jinja_from_netbox.py
 ```